felipetavares/flow/design/gdd.md

 ### IDEA

-> Multiple planets with just-in-time generation when a user arrives/teleports to it
+> Multiple planets with just in time generation when a user arrives (or teleports) to it

 # Client/Server model